AdaScanPro

 Americans with disabilities seeking housing

 Real estate websites operate at the intersection of ADA Title III and the Fair Housing Act, creating dual compliance obligations.
 Property listing search interfaces, IDX integrations, virtual tour platforms, mortgage calculators, and contact forms must all be accessible.
-The National Association of Realtors has identified digital accessibility as a priority area, and HUD has opened investigations into inaccessible property listing websites.
 Real estate sites are particularly vulnerable because they rely heavily on visual content, interactive map-based search, and complex filtering systems that frequently fail accessibility standards.
-With average settlements of $25,000 and the potential for Fair Housing Act violations that carry additional penalties, the financial exposure is significant.
+With typical settlements of $5,000-$30,000 plus $30,000+ in defense costs, and the potential for Fair Housing Act violations that carry additional penalties, the financial exposure is significant.

 The Real Estate Accessibility Challenge